Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 Here you’ll be able to set a time window where the recipient can view the message before it’s deleted.

-Once you’ve configured your privacy settings, then click the ‘Send’ button and your email will be delivered.
+Once you’ve configured your privacy settings, click the ‘Send’ button and your email will be delivered.

 There are many different anonymous email providers.
 But, you’ll find that most have a simple setup process and mirror the features of your traditional email provider.